cisplRejjak/flutter_size_matters/README.md

-# Responsive Design Mastery for Flutter: Tailored Media Query and Scaling Configuration
+# Responsive Design Mastery for Flutter: Media Query and Scaling Configuration
 Discover the ultimate solution for Flutter app development with our streamlined and dependency-free toolkit.
 Seamlessly resize your app's UI with precision, ensuring optimal performance on a myriad of devices.
 Our comprehensive media query and scaling configuration empower you to effortlessly create a consistent and seamless user experience across diverse screen sizes.
 Elevate your Flutter applications to the next level with this indispensable tool for responsive design.

 ## Screenshots